 Answer: “Many organizations do not have a tool for managing the processes, or even their certificate automation.
 Because those certificate owners are often busy with other things, they don't always provide sufficient time or access to their resources.”

 A big thank you to our guest speaker from Gartner, the amazing experts at Jetstack and our machine identity customer partners.
-We look forward to an increased awareness of machine identity protection over the coming year—driven by trial and crisis, but a wake-up call to the industry, nonetheless.
-As Venafi continues its mission to help security leaders protect all machine identities from outage, compromise and attack, we hope to see you at our next customer summit.
+We look forward to an increased awareness of machine identity management over the coming year—driven by trial and crisis, but a wake-up call to the industry, nonetheless.
+As Venafi continues its mission to help security leaders manage and protect all machine identities from outage, compromise and attack, we hope to see you at our next customer summit.
 Learn more about us.